 Split has some special shops with good and low-cost products.
 On the map (further down) you can see my two favorite shops in Split:

-- German Lidl with two shops in Split offers very good products at very competitive prices.
+- German Lidl with two shops in Split offers products at competitive prices, but quality (in Croatian Lidl stores) in my opinion is often questionable.

 - Billa is an Austrian supermarket chain, where you can buy freshly prepared meals, like fried chicken, Gordon blue and other home made dishes.